How to Improve Your SEO Rankings Using Pillar Pages

 Time-Based Seasonality:

 This is simply the natural ebb and flow associated with the time of year.
-People search for “snow boots” when it’s freezing, and then a few months later, it’s all about “beach rentals” or “sunblock.”
-It’s steady and easy to predict.
-If you’ve been running content for a while, you probably already know when those spikes happen.
-You don’t need to overthink it, just line up your content to match when people start caring about that stuff.
+People search for “snow boots” when it’s freezing, and then a few months later, it’s all about “beach rentals” or “sunblock.” it is predictable and consistent.
+Chances are that you already know when those spikes occur because you have been running content a long time.
+You do not have to overthink it, just align your content when people take interest in that stuff.

 Event-Based Seasonality: